tgdwyer/tgdwyer.github.io/_chapters/lambdacalculus.md

 * Note the similarities between `Y` and `Z` and perform a similar set of Beta reductions on `Z FAC` to see how it forces FAC to be evaluated.
 * Write a version of the Z-Combinator in JavaScript such that `Z(FAC)(6)` successfully evaluates to `720`.
+* Write filter and fold uisng the Z-Combinator based on the [StackBlitz demo](https://stackblitz.com/edit/js-hhcdum?file=index.js)

 -------